int128/kauthproxy/README.md

 ## Purpose

-When you access the Kubernetes Dashboard, you need to enter your token.
+To access the Kubernetes Dashboard on a Kubernetes cluster with access control enabled, you need to enter your token as below.

 <img alt="Entering a token on the Kubernetes Dashboard" src="docs/kubernetes-dashboard-token.png" width="745" height="465">